openvinotoolkit/openvino/docs/security_guide/introduction.md

 Actual security and privacy requirements depend on your unique deployment scenario.
 This section provides general guidance on using OpenVINO tools and libraries securely.
+The main security measure for OpenVINO is its [Security Add-on](../ovsa/ovsa_get_started.md).
+You can find its description in the Ecosystem section.